David Livermore: Managerial career

 On 31 January 2022, Livermore again followed Neil Harris as his assistant manager to League One strugglers Gillingham.

+In February 2024, Livermore returned to Millwall as assistant head coach following the reappointment of Neil Harris.
+In December 2024, following the resignation of Harris, Livermore was appointed caretaker manager.

 Style of play

 His preferred position is central midfield, but he can also play in defence, either in the centre or at left-back.